lil-brumski/brumski_cpp/brumski/Documentation Folder/grade_calculator.md

-_This .md file contains guides and instructions on how to use the BRUMSKI_GRADE_CALCULATOR.hpp library._
+_This .md file contains guides and instructions on how to use the grade_calculator.hpp library._

 1. This header file contains a template that checks the data type that the user enters.
 If it's the wrong one, a loop will be initiated until the correct data type is entered.
-The function name is *"BRUMSKI::Input\<T>()"* were *'T'* represents the data type that the user is using.
+The function name is *"brumski::Input\<T>()"* were *'T'* represents the data type that the user is using.

 2. To check the grade of the student, we use the function: *"brumski::grade::CALCULATOR(variable_name)"* were *'variable_name'* represents the variable that stores the score that is to be graded.